 Logan Peak (10.5) to Aid #2 Leatham Hollow (19.5)

 From the aid station go south on the dirt road to Millville Pass, where you begin a gradual rocky descent toward Millville Canyon.
 Ferry Spring (Mile 12.8) provides reliable water along this stretch.
 Soon you will be overlooking the gorge of Leatham Hollow as you traverse its slopes.
 The relief is impressive.
 At 15.2 miles you will see a sign for the Leatham Hollow trail on your left.
 Take it.
 Descend through the conifers on this very runnable trail all the way to the next aid station.

-Upper Richards Hollow is a new aid station (for 2022).
+Upper Richards Hollow is a new aid station (in 2022).
 The previous aid station called Richards Hollow was at the Lower Trailhead.
 This new aid station is now at the upper trailhead at the junction with road #052.
-It is 8.2 miles from Leatham Hollow.
-Make note that Cowley Canyon Aid station is no longer needed as this aid replaces it (for 2022).
+It is 8.5 miles from Leatham Hollow.
+Make note that Cowley Canyon Aid station is no longer needed as this aid replaces it (beginning in 2022).

 Leaving Leatham Hollow aid turn north out of the aid station and go up the road for just under 3 miles then turn left onto Richard Hollow Trail (#019).
 This trail follows the hollow and climbs 2,000 feet in 5.5 miles.

 Stay on the main trail going up Richards Hollow for about 5 miles.
 5 Miles from the bottom of the trail, you will see the trail split.
 You take a sharp right, and climb up just over a half-mile to a road.
 Turn right and the aid station is right in front of you.